National Harbor, MD • August 27-29, 2025 |

 Watch as top innovators from industry, government, and academia compete to deliver cutting-edge solutions that advance Modular Open Systems Architecture.
 This high-stakes challenge showcases breakthrough ideas designed to accelerate modernization, improve interoperability, and meet mission-critical needs.
 Join us to see who will win the MOSA Innovation Challenge and help shape the future of defense innovation.

-Tri-Service Led: Get a bird’s eye view(points) from the Navy/NAVAIR Air Combat perspective on MOSA and why ‘MOSA is a combat capability’ (ASN ((RD&A)).
+Tri-Service Panel: Get a bird’s eye view(points) from the Navy/NAVAIR Air Combat perspective on MOSA and why ‘MOSA is a combat capability’ (ASN ((RD&A)).
 Hear how upcoming advancements will positively impact the core pillars of (NAVAIR) Lethality, Readiness and Warfighting to keep America safe, fielding the most effective force globally.
 Interact with these dedicated professionals who are supporting and guiding teams of experts on developing, acquiring and sustaining cutting-edge systems.
 Want to know more?
 If you have interest and involvement with the Navy, add on this Panel to your calendar priority list.

 Open System Verification Demonstration (OSVD) is at the forefront of assessing the openness and adaptability of complex aviation systems through transparent processes and frameworks.
 This panel at the MOSA Summit will explore the transformative impact of OSVD on competitive programs, with a particular focus on its role in fulfilling MOSA's certify conformance directive.
 Our distinguished moderator and panelists will delve into their experiences of open system principles and how they are being applied to streamline verification, foster innovation, and address critical verification challenges.
 This panel will highlight real-world applications, lessons learned, and success stories, demonstrating how OSVD is being implemented to ensure the reliability and modularity of systems in aerospace and other industries.
 The interactive format will encourage audience participation, providing an opportunity for attendees to engage with the panelists and ask questions.
 By the end of the session, attendees will have gained valuable insights into the practical execution of OSVD, empowering them to adopt and adapt these strategies to enhance their own verification processes and achieve higher levels of system integrity.